 The 50th Anniversary Fund is an endowment that supports a range of department activities every year.
-The fund ensures financial stability for the department so that we can keep supporting our undergraduate and graduate students, providing them the best geological training for their future careers.
+The fund ensures financial stability for the department so that we can keep supporting our undergraduate and graduate students, providing them with the best geological training for their future careers.
 Thank you to everyone who supports the 50th Anniversary Fund.
 Your contribution impacts every single member of our Department, thousands of people in the local community, and the international scientific community.

 Just two of a variety of activities that you fund through the 50th Anniversary endowment: